Kapi2910/kapi2910.github.io/index.md

 title: Aaditya Prakash Kattekola
 layout: homepage
 ---
-## About Me
+# Namaste

-I am a PhD student, at University of California, Santa Barbara, USA.
+I am a Ph.D student, at University of California, Santa Barbara, USA.
 Previously, I obtained my Bachelors from the [National Institute of Technology, Warangal (NITW)](https://www.nitw.ac.in) in the Department of Electronics & Communication Engineering

 If you wish to chat with me, just drop me a mail.

-## Research Interests
+## Research

+### Area of Interests

  I wish to use RF technology to establish strong and robust communication frameworks between robots.